 Stop by the way cool Mon Cirque Wine Bar for a glass of vino (or a cold craft beer).
 While you are there admiring the circus-themed space, you may wish to have a go at the aerial hoop, which was a nice bonus and great for Instagram photos.

 Highlands Hammock State Park opened in 1931, four years before Florida even had a state park system.
-Here you will find canopies of gorgeous oak hammocks over swampy areas, nine trails for hiking or walking in a 9,000-acre setting.
-One path includes an elevated boardwalk through a picturesque cypress swamp that is inches from the reflective waters.
+Here, you will find canopies of gorgeous oak hammocks over swampy areas, nine hiking or walking trails, and 9,000 acres to explore.
+One path includes an elevated boardwalk through a picturesque cypress swamp that is merely inches from the reflective waters.
+It is stunning.

 Highlands Hammock is an excellent choice for birdwatching, and you will often see photographers there capturing nests of baby birds and rare birds.
 For those interested in camping, the park has 143 single-family campsites with water and electric hookups.
 Be aware of the wildlife as you may see Florida panthers or black bears inside the park.